Earth's atmosphere :Composition, Function, Layers, Evolution

 5. Exosphere (Above 600 kilometers, 372 miles):

-- This is where some satellites and space debris orbit the Earth.
+- Some satellites and space debris orbit.

 6.Inosphere: